-Tuition: Tuition is $100 per week.
-Tuition for the week is due in advance and must be paid by Friday before the next week of lessons.
+Tuition: Tuition is $125 per week.
+Tuition payments are broken up in three payments.
+The first payment and registration fee is due at the time of booking, the remaining payments are due on the 1st and 15th of the month.
 Lessons fees are paid directly through our Parent Portal (click the link below).
-The one time $85 registration fee per child and first weeks payment needs to be paid in advance to reserve your weekly scheduled lesson slot.
+The one time $100 registration fee per child and first installment will be collected in advance to reserve your spot on the schedule.

-Maintenance Classes: Upon completion of their initial lessons, every child should take maintenance or refresher lessons 2 times per week.
+Maintenance Classes: Upon completion of their initial lessons, every child should take maintenance lessons 2 times per week.
 No child should go 6 months to a year before continuing their lessons or receiving refresher courses as some other programs recommend.
 Your child is very young and much can change without continued monitoring and lessons as your child grows.
-If you are unable to maintain this kind of schedule it is recommended to do refresher courses at least on a monthly basis.
-Maintenance Classes are $185 per month and are billed on or before the first day of each calendar month.
+If you are unable to maintain this kind of schedule it is recommended to do refresher courses at least on a monthly basis for 1-2 weeks.
+Maintenance Classes are $200 per month and are billed on or before the first day of each calendar month.